Kaeytee/chemlab-bot/README.md

 ## How to Use

-1. Start a chat with the bot on Telegram: [@YourBotUsername]
+1. Start a chat with the bot on Telegram: [@MolecularFormulaBot](https://t.me/MolecularFormulaBot)
 2. Send a molecular formula (e.g., "C3H8", "H2O", "C6H12O6")
 3. The bot will reply with the IUPAC name of the compound